mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

     Python object.
   - [``napalm.nxos_api_config``](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.napalm_mod.html#salt.modules.napalm_mod.nxos_api_config):
     configure the Nexus switch with the specified commands, via the NX-API.
-- Any platform suported by Netmiko (including the ones above):
+- Any platform supported by Netmiko (including the ones above):
   - [``napalm.netmiko_commands``](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.napalm_mod.html#salt.modules.napalm_mod.netmiko_commands):
     send one or more CLI commands to be executed on the device, and return the output as plain text.